 Conway National continues to grow, maintains a substantial financial position, and is experiencing much improved profitability, all of which compare favorably to local markets.
-Conway National remains dedicated to its conservative and prudent banking practices; and, as always, we are very appreciative of your continued support.
+Conway National remains dedicated to its conservative banking practices; and, as always, we are very appreciative of your continued support.
 We look forward to the future and continuing to build your bank steeped in our traditions of exceptional customer service, trust, and dedication to all of the communities we serve.

 W. Jennings Duncan, President